 There’s no need to strap on a bulky backpack when you go running.
 You can carry your supplies without overloading your pockets by using a running waist belt.
 A waist belt holds your items close to your body and keeps bouncing to a minimum.
 Whether you need a secure spot to stash your smartphone or a place to put your sunscreen bottle, a waist belt is a viable storage option.

 You’ll be more likely to wear your running waist belt if it’s comfortable and has the features you need.
-Read on for our complete guide to running waist belts.

 There are three types of running waist belts: overhead belts, belts with a clasp or closure, and hydration belts.